Generalized quantum Chernoff bound: Introduction

-\paragraph{Organization of the paper.} The remainder of this paper is structured as follows.
-Section~\ref{sec: preliminaries} introduces the necessary notation, reviews relevant minimax theorems, and summarizes the quantum Chernoff bound for simple hypotheses.
-In Section~\ref{sec: quantum discrimination between sets of quantum states}, we develop the operational framework for quantum hypothesis testing between sets of quantum states, introduce the quantum Chernoff divergence for sets, and establish its key properties.
-We also present our main results: the quantum Chernoff bound for multiple composite hypotheses, including both the general and binary cases, together with detailed proofs.
-Section~\ref{sec: optimal test for binary composite hypotheses} provides an explicit construction of optimal tests for binary composite hypotheses, leveraging minimax optimization and saddle-point analysis.
-In Section~\ref{sec: maximum overlap with free states}, we offer an operational interpretation of the maximum overlap with free states in quantum resource theories and illustrate the necessity of regularization of quantum Chernoff divergence for sets.
-Finally, Section~\ref{sec: discussions} concludes with a discussion of future research directions.
+\paragraph{Organization of the paper.} The remainder of this paper is organized as follows.
+Section~\ref{sec: preliminaries} introduces notation, minimax theorems, and useful lemmas.
+Section~\ref{sec: Quantum Chernoff divergence between sets of quantum states} defines the quantum Chernoff divergence between sets of quantum states, establishes its properties, and discusses computability and nonadditivity.
+Section~\ref{sec: Optimal average error probability and optimal test} presents a minimax characterization of the optimal error probability and constructs the optimal test for binary composite hypotheses.
+Section~\ref{sec: Quantum Chernoff bound for two sets of quantum states} proves the quantum Chernoff bound for two sets of quantum states, and Section~\ref{sec: Quantum Chernoff bound for multiple sets of quantum states} extends the result to multiple sets.
+Section~\ref{sec: maximum overlap with free states} provides an operational interpretation of the maximum overlap with free states in resource theories.
+Section~\ref{sec: discussions} concludes with a discussion of open questions and future directions.